How Design Thinking Leads to a Better Minimum Viable Product (MVP)

 Developing an Effective MVP

 Viability is the principle concept in an MVP.
 An MVP product, though small, must be able to work successfully.
 To be specific, an MVP needs to be useful, usable, and delightful.
-UX is the pinnacle of an MVP.
-Customers are searching for valuable mobile services that are intuitive to use and fulfill a purpose in their life and first impressions are determined by performance.
+Customers are searching for valuable mobile services that are intuitive to use and fulfill a purpose in their life, but first impressions are determined by performance.
 While an MVP is a condensed product addressing a small subset of customer challenges within the context of a broader business strategy, the functionality of the product and UX design are still critical for retaining users.

 The Importance of User Experience